pathunstrom/game-tutorial/lessons/5-bullets..md

 We check to see if the bullet is totally off screen then kill it to prevent keeping extra bullets in memory.

+`kill` comes from `pygame.sprite.Sprite` and deregisters a sprite from all of the `pygame.sprite.Group` it is in.
+If you only store your `Sprite`s in `Group`s you only need one call to clear a given sprite.

 Remember that negative y is "up."

 ## scenes.py